-Changes in Qatar's visa-on-arrival requirements for three nationalities sparks outrage
+UPDATE: Visa-on-arrival hotel booking option removed from Discover Qatar's website

 “The disparity and marginalisation of these communities is extra loud under this absurd decision by the ministry and I think what is even more frustrating is that some of those nationalities have families living here [Qatar] and are still obliged to book their stay at a hotel for the entirety of their time here,” Baran, an Iranian national born and raised in Qatar told Doha News.

-Najla Nabil from Pakistan, took her anger to Instagram‘s comment section, saying, “Wow, open and blatant prejudice, ongoing since forever, and not nearing an end anytime soon.”
+A user from Pakistan, took her anger to Instagram’s comment section, saying, “Wow, open and blatant prejudice, ongoing since forever, and not nearing an end anytime soon.”

 Another commented said, “It’s 2022 and the country hosting FIFA is showing its racist side so proudly.”